davidcoallier/nerian.github.com/_posts/2011-1-15-Ruby-programmer-series-RVM.markdown

 * DRY – Don't repeat yourself
 * Test Driven Development – Rubyist don't write tests that checks the validity of code.
 They write code that passes the agreed Test.
 * Agile – Rubyist embrace change.
 They design their applications to embrace change.
-* Documentation is important, but not the product.
-Documentation is useful, to the point, with code examples.
+* Documentation is important, but it is not the final product.
+Documentation is useful, concise, to the point, with code examples.
 No 900 pages manual.

 Nobody said that your ruby code won't execute unless it follows the rules I said.
 This is just what I have seen so far, what seems to be the usual practice, the way I perceive the Ruby culture.